Section 8 (housing): Summary

-The main Section 8 program involves the voucher program.
-A voucher may be either "project-based"—where its use is limited to a specific apartment complex (public housing agencies (PHAs) may reserve up to 20% of its vouchers as such)—or "tenant-based", where the tenant is free to choose a unit in the private sector, is not limited to specific complexes, and may reside anywhere in the United States (or Puerto Rico) where a PHA operates a Section 8 program.
+The primary component of the Section 8 program is the Housing Choice Voucher (HCV) program.
+A voucher can be either project-based or tenant-based.
+Project-based vouchers are tied to a specific housing unit or complex, and their use is restricted to that location.
+PHAs can allocate up to 20% of their vouchers for this purpose.
+In contrast, tenant-based vouchers are assigned to the individual recipient, allowing them to choose a rental unit in the private market.
+This type of voucher provides greater mobility, as tenants are not limited to specific complexes and may "port" (transfer) their voucher to another PHA's jurisdiction, enabling them to reside anywhere in the United States or its territories where a Section 8 program is in operation.

 Under the voucher program, individuals or families with a voucher find and lease a unit (either in a specified complex or in the private sector) and pay a portion of the rent.
 Most households pay 30% of their adjusted income for Section 8 housing.
 Adjusted income is a household's gross (total) income minus deductions for dependents under 18 years of age, full-time students, disabled persons, or an elderly household, and certain disability assistance and medical expenses.

 There is an asset test in addition to earned income.
 Over a certain amount, HUD will add income even if the Section 8 tenant does not receive any interest income from, for example, a bank account.
 HUD calls this "imputed income from assets" and, in the case of a bank account, HUD establishes a standard "Passbook Savings Rate" to calculate the imputed income from the asset.
 By increasing the amount of a tenant's total income, the amount of imputed income from assets may affect a tenant's assigned portion of rent.

 The PHA pays the landlord the remainder of the rent.
 Each year, the federal government looks at the rents being charged for privately owned apartments in different communities, as well as the costs of utilities (heat, electricity, etc.) in those communities.
 The Fair Market Rents (FMRs) are amounts (rents plus utilities) for medium-quality apartments of different sizes in a particular community.
 As an example, the 2012 FMR for 1 bedroom housing in San Francisco is $1,522 and in New York is $1,280, while in many other places it is less than $500.

 The landlord cannot charge a Section 8 tenant more than a reasonable rent and cannot accept payments outside the contract.

-Landlords, although required to meet fair housing laws, are not required to participate in the Section 8 program.
+Landlords, although required to meet fair housing laws, are not required to participate in the Section 8 program in most areas.
 As a result, some landlords will not accept a Section 8 tenant.
 This can be attributed to such factors as: